gregreen/dustmaps/README.md

     python setup.py fetch --map-name=sfd

-You can download the other dust maps by changing "sfd" to "planck", "planckGNILC", "bayestar", "iphas", "marshall", "chen2014", "lenz2017", "pg2010", "leikeensslin2019", "leike2020", "edenhofer2023" or "bh".
+You can download the other dust maps by changing "sfd" to "csfd", "planck", "planckGNILC", "bayestar", "iphas", "marshall", "chen2014", "lenz2017", "pg2010", "leikeensslin2019", "leike2020", "edenhofer2023" or "bh".